When Not Reading The Fine Print Can Cost Your Soul

 Nobody reads the fine print.
 But maybe they should.

 Georgia high school teacher Donelan Andrews won a $10,000 reward after she closely read the terms and conditions that came with a travel insurance policy she purchased for a trip to England.
-SquareMouth, a Florida insurance company, had inserted language promising a reward to the first person who emailed the company.
+Squaremouth, a Florida insurance company, had inserted language promising a reward to the first person who emailed the company.

 "We understand most customers don't actually read contracts or documentation when buying something, but we know the importance of doing so," the company said.
 "We created the top-secret Pays to Read campaign in an effort to highlight the importance of reading policy documentation from start to finish."